jopemachine/awesome-stars/README.md

 - [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) - A Gradio web UI for Large Language Models.
 - [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks
 - [mohamed-chs/chatgpt-history-export-to-md](https://github.com/mohamed-chs/chatgpt-history-export-to-md) - A script to effortlessly extract your entire ChatGPT data export from JSON files to nicely-formatted markdown files.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
-Get answers from the internet or your docs.
-Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Build custom agents, personalized automati
+Get answers from the web or your docs.
+Build custom agents, schedule automations.
+Turn any online or local LLM into your personal, autonomous AI (e.g gpt, claude,
 - [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [achimnol/aiotools](https://github.com/achimnol/aiotools) - Idiomatic asyncio utilties